Lathika2006/Advanced-C-Lab-Manual/README.md

 ## Result:
 Thus, the program to display queue elements using array is verified successfully.

-## EXP NO:
+## EXP NO 14 C:
-14 C PROGRAM TO INSERT ELEMENTS IN QUEUE USING ARRAY.
+PROGRAM TO INSERT ELEMENTS IN QUEUE USING ARRAY.
 Aim: To write a C program to insert elements in queue using array.

 ## Algorithm: